Secure Your TON Space

 “Dust” is a small amount of cryptocurrency, sent to wallets at random, in the hopes of identifying the owners of the wallets.
 Different bots exist that monitor transactions on the blockchain and send dust to random wallets.
 Such bots do not have access to your data, they simply send dust to any active wallets they see on the blockchain.
 By participating in transactions, your wallet address becomes publicly visible on the blockchain — there’s nothing to worry about, simply ignore any dust you receive and treat it like spam.

 In order not to fall victim to a dust attack, if possible, do not exchange this “dust” via blockchain and do not withdraw it.
-Also do not click on unknown links, do not connect your TON Space wallet to unverified or suspicious apps and do not confirm transactions in unverified apps.
+Also do not click on unknown links, do not connect your TON Space to unverified or suspicious apps and do not confirm transactions in unverified apps.

-Impersonation of TON Space/Wallet/Telegram support team
+1. Impersonation of TON Space or Wallet support team

 We only communicate through the official support bot Wallet Support Team.
 You can find the official bot in your Wallet settings.